zetanumbers/book/src/natural-aliasing.md

 ## `Copy`

-Another funny thing to consider is absense `Copy` impl on type as being closed under its API.
+Another funny thing to consider is absence `Copy` impl on type as being closed under its API.
 That wouldn't make much sense for actual pointers, until we would consider pointers as indices.
 Global memory could be thought of as a singleton byte array we index using load and store instructions.
 And in reverse, if we would ever consider indices to be pointers with **multiple** memories,